 If portion control is one of the keys to weight control, these mocha brownie thins, courtesy of the great Karen Barker, pastry chef and co-owner (along with her chef-husband Ben Barker) of the Magnolia Grill in Durham, North Carolina, are just what the weight-loss doctor ordered.
 The only problem with this notion: These bad boys are so good it's impossible to eat just one.
-In fact my inability to control myself when confronted by a platter of these last night prompted my "To Eat or Not to Eat" post.
-Also, many thanks for all the other brownie recipe suggestions offered up by the Serious Eats community.

 - 4 ounces unsweetened chocolate

 - 10 1/2 tablespoons (5 1/4 ounces) butter

 - 1 teaspoon baking powder

 - 1 1/2 cups sugar

 - 2 teaspoons vanilla